‘Dancing With The Stars’ Host Tom Bergeron Calls Erin Andrews ‘A Joy’ In Sweet Instagram Post

 Bergeron noted in an interview with Us Weekly that “I’m not seeing the disconnect the judges addressed, to be honest.
 I think Hannah is among several contestants who deserve to have an eye (or two) on the Mirrorball.”

-The Inquisitr recently reported that Bergeron and Andrews reportedly had a blast taping the series’ annual Halloween show and that Andrews showed up for the taping in a stunning sparkly black gown that had a sheer mesh bottom that showed off her long legs.
+The Inquisitr recently reported that Bergeron and Andrews reportedly had a blast taping the series’ annual Halloween show and that Andrews showed up for the taping in a stunning, sparkly black gown that had a sheer mesh bottom that showed off her long legs.

-Tom Bergeron and Erin Andrews co-host Dancing With the Stars which airs Mondays on ABC.
+Tom Bergeron and Erin Andrews co-host Dancing With the Stars, which airs Mondays on ABC.

 Delivered To Your INBOX